CaptainExasperated/Readthedocs-Tutorial/docs/tutorial.markdown

 $$\hat{H} = \hat{H}_{\textrm{S}} + \sum_{n,q_n} \Lambda_{q_n} \hat{L}_n (\hat{a}^\dagger_{q_n} + \hat{a}_{q_n}) + \sum_{n,q_n} \hslash \omega_{q_n} (\hat{a}^\dagger_{q_n} \hat{a}_{q_n} + 1/2)$$

-Where the first term ($\hat{H}_S$) is the system Hamiltonian, the second term represents the linear coupling between the system and each environmental degree of freedom, and the final term represents the thermal environment as a set of independent baths comprised of infinite harmonic oscillators.
+Where the first term ($$\hat{H}_S$$) is the system Hamiltonian, the second term represents the linear coupling between the system and each environmental degree of freedom, and the final term represents the thermal environment as a set of independent baths comprised of infinite harmonic oscillators.

 For demonstration purposes we will run an ensemble of 100 trajectories to simulate the population dynamics of a molecular dimer.
 We will...
 1. Build the trajectory by assigning parameters